dwhall/HeyMac/README.md

 the network layer SHOULD have a message authentication code.

 The following diagram shows the HeyMac frame fields and their order.
-The topmost field in the digram is transmitted first.
+The topmost field in the diagram is transmitted first.

 ```
         +----+----+----+----+----+----+----+----+